Quick answer: is microwave-thawed chicken safe?

 Why Thawing Chicken Feels So Risky

 Chicken carries a reputation for danger, and for good reason.
-Raw poultry can harbor Salmonella, Campylobacter, and other foodborne pathogens.
+Raw poultry can harbor Salmonella (a pathogen that thrives at body temperature and is killed only by thorough cooking) and Campylobacter (the most common bacterial cause of food poisoning in the US, linked to undercooked poultry), along with other foodborne pathogens.

 These bacteria don’t care how you intend to cook the chicken later.
 They care about temperature and time.
 This is why thawing method matters more than thawing speed.